leitbogioro/Tools/README.md

 <br />
 <br />

-**--network-static**: Default to use DHCP to finish network configuration.
+**--network "dhcp/auto or static/manual"**: Default to use DHCP to finish network configuration.
 If your cloud provider is a small or middle merchant, the network of your machine may be static so you need to add it. it is equal with add --ip-addr "" --ip-mask "" --ip-gate "", if you add this, don't distribute the following three items again!
 It must be added in the last of the command.
 <br />
 <br />